required for figures

 21.4 GARCH-M

 The GARCH in-mean (GARCH-M) model adds a stochastic term into the mean equation.
-This is motivated especially in financial theories (e.g., risk-return trade-off) suggesting that expected returns may depend on volatility, i.e. \[ \begin{aligned} & {} Y_t = \mu + \lambda \sigma_t^2 + e_t \\ & e_t = \sigma_t u_t \\ & \sigma_t^{2} \sim \text{GARCH}(p,q) \end{aligned} \] The effect of the parameter \(\lambda\) is a shift of the mean of the process.
-If \(Y_t\) are for example financial returns a \(\lambda > 0\) would imply that higher volatility increases expected return, consistent with risk-premium theories.
+This is motivated especially in financial theories (e.g., risk-return trade-off) suggesting that expected returns may depend on volatility, i.e. \[ \begin{aligned} & {} Y_t = \mu + \lambda \sigma_t^2 + e_t \\ & e_t = \sigma_t u_t \\ & \sigma_t^{2} \text{ follows a GARCH}(p,q) \text{ recursion} \end{aligned} \] The effect of the parameter \(\lambda\) is a shift of the mean of the process.
+If \(Y_t\) are, for example, financial returns, a \(\lambda > 0\) would imply that higher volatility increases expected return, consistent with risk-premium theories.
 Instead, when \(\lambda < 0\), it could reflect behavioral phenomena or model misspecification.
-The unconditional mean of \(Y_t\) became \[ \mathbb{E}\{Y_t\} = \mu + \lambda \mathbb{E}\{\sigma_t^2\} \text{,} \] while the conditional mean \[ \mathbb{E}\{Y_{t+h} \mid \mathcal{F}_t\} = \mu + \lambda \mathbb{E}\{\sigma^2_{t+h} \mid \mathcal{F}_t\} \text{.} \]
+The unconditional mean of \(Y_t\) becomes \[ \mathbb{E}\{Y_t\} = \mu + \lambda \mathbb{E}\{\sigma_t^2\} \text{,} \] while the conditional mean \[ \mathbb{E}\{Y_{t+h} \mid \mathcal{F}_t\} = \mu + \lambda \mathbb{E}\{\sigma^2_{t+h} \mid \mathcal{F}_t\} \text{.} \]

-Example 21.7 Let’s simulate an GARCH-M(1,1) process with normal residuals, i.e. \[ \begin{aligned} & {} Y_t = \mu + \lambda \sigma^2_t + e_t \\ & e_t = \sigma_t u_t \\ & \sigma_t^{2} = \omega + \alpha_1 e_{t-1}^2 + \beta_1 \sigma_{t-1}^2 \end{aligned} \] where \(u_t \sim \mathcal{N}(0,1)\).
+Example 21.7 Let’s simulate a GARCH-M(1,1) process with normal residuals, i.e. \[ \begin{aligned} & {} Y_t = \mu + \lambda \sigma^2_t + e_t \\ & e_t = \sigma_t u_t \\ & \sigma_t^{2} = \omega + \alpha_1 e_{t-1}^2 + \beta_1 \sigma_{t-1}^2 \end{aligned} \] where \(u_t \sim \mathcal{N}(0,1)\).

 GARCH-M(1,1) simulation